ym7ac1a/OC_P10_chatbot/README.md

 # Fly Me : flights booking chatbot

-This is the project architecture in production :

 ![center-img h:450px](media/flyeme.png)

-Repository of OpenClassrooms' AI Engineer path, project #10 .

 Goal : use **Azure Cognitive Services (LUIS)**, **Azure Web App** and **Azure Application Insights**, to build a flights booking chatbot, integrate it in a web application, and monitor its quality.